meteor/ddp-graceful-shutdown/README.md

 This should work on all recent Meteor releases --- the `onConnection` API it relies on was introduced in 0.7.0, and it is transpiled to ES5 on npm.

+You shouldn't enable the graceful shutdown for your regular development because it will have the effect that your connected client will still call the old version of a Meteor method after you have made a change.
+We enable graceful shutdown only for production by wrapping the construct with `if (Meteor.isProduction) { ... }`.